 Competitors race at speeds of up to 86kph (53mph) and crashes between competitors are very common!

-Snowboard Cross became an Olympic sport in 2006 and was one of the most watched events both in Turin in 2006 and at the Vancouver Olympics in 2010.
+Snowboard Cross became an Olympic sport in 2006 and has been one of the most watched events in every winter Olympics since then.

 Snowboard Cross has been part of the Winter X Games since the annual event began in 1997.
 At the X Games the sport is called Snowboarder X.